Log in links for this page

 Checks should be made payable to Comm. of MA - NHESP.

-Mail completed application, checklist items, and fee (check made payable to Comm. of MA - NHESP) to the attention of Regulatory Review.
+Mail the MESA Project Review Checklist, checklist items, and fee (check made payable to Comm. of MA - NHESP) to the attention of Regulatory Review.

-Within 30 days of receiving a filing, we will provide a response letter indicating whether or not the submission is complete.
+Within 30 days of receiving a filing, we will provide a response letter indicating whether the submission is complete.
+In some instances, this may include a request for additional information to help NHESP better understand the proposed project and or its potential impacts to state-listed species and their habitats.
 If the submission is complete, we have an additional 60 days to provide a determination.
 However, the majority of project reviews are completed within the first 30 days.

 We are committed to providing review outcomes in a timely manner, often before the regulatory deadline to accommodate Conservation commission hearings, staff time permitting.